biancacchino/ai-tictactoe/README.md

 # AI TicTacToe

 ## About the Project
-Tic Tac Toe with a baby AI as the other opponent.
+Tic Tac Toe with an AI as the other opponent.
-AI can be trained with a push of a button for a change in difficulty.
+AI can be trained with a push of a button for a change in difficulty. made for my high school class.
 ### Built with
 - JavaFX 18